Beach at Bloubergstrand

 Victoria Road Views

-The museum features Zeitz’s extensive art collection as well as other contemporary African art on a rotating basis.
+The museum features Zeitz’s extensive art collection and other contemporary African art on a rotating basis.
 The museum is located in the Silo district of the V & A waterfront, overlooking the Atlantic Ocean.

 Zeitz MOCAA was constructed by converting the 57m tall historical grain silos, built in 1921 and decommissioned in 2001, into a museum.
 This 9,500mcomplex consists of nine floors with 6,000m2 of exhibition space.
 There is also a restaurant, coffee shop and shop.

-It is highly recommended to enjoy a light lunch or cocktail at the hotel.
+Enjoying a light lunch or cocktail at the hotel is highly recommended.

 Travelbuddies Lifestyle in Cape Town